eduvpn/documentation/VPN_DAEMON.md

                 // ...

-Make sure everything still works, i.e. you can see connected clients when visiting the "Connections" tab in the portal.

-An additional benefit of using the daemon is that you can see the "load" of the OpenVPN processes for each profile, for example:
+Make sure everything still works, i.e. you can see connected clients when visiting the "Connections" tab in the portal, or use `vpn-server-api-status` to check the "load" of the OpenVPN processes for each profile, for example:

 ```
 $ sudo vpn-server-api-status --json